What is Local Area Coordination?

 • contributes to the promotion of welcoming, inclusive, supportive and accessible communities.

-Local Area Coordination focuses on supporting people (children and adults) and their families and carers to:
+Local Area Coordination focuses on supporting individuals (children and adults) and their families and relationship networks to:

 • build a vision for ‘a good life’ that is individual to them;